microsoft/pxt-arcade/docs/skillmap/star/star2.md

 ## {Step 2}

-Prepare for this activity by playing the game already in the workspace.
+- :binoculars: Prepare for this activity by playing the game already in the workspace.

 Does your score go up when you click the (A) button?
 Does the game end when time runs out?

 ---

-- :mouse pointer: Click **Next** when you're ready to edit the game.
+- :right arrow: Click **Next** when you're ready to edit the game.

 ## {Step 3}